QR menu services and 3D – a whole new world

 Do you own a restaurant?

-It is not that it is very difficult to obtain, for instance, a QR code for your menu.
-It is just that many people don’t know yet it is out there.
-Once you have one, your location won’t be without one.
+The Accessible Travel Foundation offers QR audio menu’s.
 All we need is the text you want to use for your starters, main courses and desserts.
 Or the wine list.
 Or the specials.

 Hotels – tactile floor maps and restaurant menus